 Stanza-II Analysis of “A Hymn to Christ”:

 Analysis of the third stanza of “A Hymn to Christ” enriches the arguments of poet regarding success in the eternal world.
-Many persons choose the love of God or Christ on worldly love.
+Many persons prefer the love of God or Christ on worldly love.
 What Donne wants is the love of Christ in the next world.
-The same love which he does to Christ in his life.
+The same love which he has for Christ in this life.
 After his death, he wants His company.
 Moreover, he prays that his heart be molded towards religion.
 If Christ does not care about Donne’s heart then it means that He does not love him.
 To summarize, the third stanza of the poem is about equality of love.

 Stanza IV Analysis: